ebasconp/classeine/README.md

       * `XYContainer` - Container where the controls are placed in specific coordinates in the given region.
     * `UIManager`
       * `UISkin` - Loadable set of renderers, themes and defaults for the UI controls.
+      * `UITheme` - Set of colors and defaults given a theme.
+A Skin can have registered several themes but only one current.
     * `Window`
       * `MainWindow`
   * `Graphics` - abstraction to rendering backend